Haven-Rau/Pokemon_Catching_Adventure/README.md

 # Important Development Explanations

-This section is dedicated towards explaining how the game is developed.
+*This section is dedicated towards explaining how the game is developed*

 ## Developing the backend databases: